EENI Global Business School

 Like other religions, the path of the Tao beginning with the self-knowledge who will lead us to the wisdom.

-For Laozi, the knowledge generates the imagination, the imagination generates the desire, and the desire goes mad to the human being.
+For Laozi, knowledge generates imagination, imagination generates desire, and desire goes mad to the human being.

 Not knowledge/Unlearn.